verybadsoldier/Jellyfin.Plugin.DateAddedAdvanced/README.md

 ## About

-This plugin adds advanced capabilities to control the DateAdded property of library items and also fixed one shortcoming of the default Jellyfin behavior.
+This plugin adds advanced capabilities to control the DateAdded property of library items and also fixes one shortcoming of the default Jellyfin behavior.
 By default, Jellyfin uses the created date from file and directory attributes for the DateAdded property.
 The DateAdded is a useful information worth preserving and the file attributes might get changed unintentionally over the years.
 So they might get lost when having to reset the Jeyllfin database.
 On Linux, due to the behavior of the .NET framework, Jellyfin is not acquiring the created date correctly and is wrongly reporting modified date instead as reported here: https://github.com/jellyfin/jellyfin/issues/10655